All Episodes

 I was required to go there as part of my job.

-It is a man's place.
+The practical joking, it is a man's place.

 You had better be ready.

-And if you have any vulnerability, it will be found, and you will be teased beyond your ability to take it.
+And if you have any vulnerability, it will be found and you will be teased beyond your ability to take it.

 I don't mind admitting it.